yuxinrpi/Resume/index.md

 # Hello!
-# This is Yuxin Hu's resume page!
+## This is Yuxin Hu's resume page!
+---
-Now it is for test only, check back later!
+*(This site is under construction now, check back later!)*\
+I am an incoming graduate student at UC Berkeley, starting *Fall 2022*.\
+I am actively looking for a full-time job as a Mechanical Engineer/Product Manager starting *Summer 2023*.

 ## Education
+---
 ### University of California, Berkeley
 **MEng** *Mechanical Engineering*\
 **Concentration**: *Product Design*\